-If the display panel indicates Locking AIR SWITCH NOT OPEN or Locking AIR SWITCH NOT CLOSED this indicates improper airflow through the boiler.
+Error messages Locking AIR SWITCH NOT OPEN or Locking AIR SWITCH NOT CLOSED indicate improper airflow through the boiler.
 Check the hoses leading to the air switches.
 Verify proper blower operation.
 An air switch error does not necessarily mean that the air switch is defective.